 Our VIM committee sends a substantial donation to Mission at the Eastward to help defray the cost of construction materials we will be using at job sites.
 During June and July, parents, friends, and members of our Congregation purchase "stock shares."
-We also run three fundraising breakfasts in the spring where applicants and/or their parents are encouraged to help.
+We also run fundraising breakfasts in the spring where applicants and/or their parents are encouraged to help.
 Those funds plus our team member fees usually enable us to cover all of the travel and meal costs throughout the trip.
 The fee for each individual team can be found on the application.

 Individual spending money is a personal decision and \$40 is normally sufficient.
+A collection is taken during the Sunday church service.
 All travel and meal costs are included in the team fee with the exception of dinner on the trip home when we stop in an area with fast food choices.